Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 rbd_min_subset: 3 # stop recursing at 3 entries

 When the user-uploaded VirAE lands in agent A's album, A's next chat round triggers the diagnostic: all four personas retrieve the same entry and converge on the same harmful response.
-Diversity collapse is detected; the FIFO-most-recent entry is rolled back; A's next response is benign and the contagion never reaches agents B–E. The reported numbers translate: 100% cumulative infection at round 24 drops to under 5.5% across the fleet.
+The agent detects the diversity collapse, rolls back the FIFO-most-recent entry, and returns a benign next response.
+The contagion never reaches agents B–E. The reported numbers translate: 100% cumulative infection at round 24 drops to under 5.5% across the fleet.

 Key Takeaways¶